Proust (essay): Interpretation

-The final quotation is from Pedro Calderón de la Barca's La vida es sueño (Life Is a Dream), and "soci malorum" is a quotation from Arthur Schopenhauer's Studies in Pessimism:
+The final quotation is from Calderón de la Barca's La vida es sueño (Life Is a Dream), and "soci malorum" is a quotation from Schopenhauer's Studies in Pessimism:

 In fact, the conviction that the world and man is something that had better not have been, is of a kind to fill us with indulgence towards one another.
 Nay, from this point of view, we might well consider the proper form of address to be, not Monsieur, Sir, mein Herr, but my fellow-sufferer, Soci malorum, compagnon de miseres!

 In all his subsequent writings, Beckett continued to endorse this hamartiological conclusion; compare "The only sin is the sin of being born", from a 1969 interview.